Updated: October 2019

 Here’s a question from Mike:

-“I know how to create Access forms and insert user input into a database table, but is there a way to automatically import data from an Excel workbook into an Access database table instead”?
+“I know how to create Access forms and capture user input into a database table, but as i have already gathered there a way to automatically import data from an Excel workbook into an Access database table instead”?

 Good question, Thanks.
 Yes, you can automatically import data from an Excel worksheet into new and existing Access tables so that later you can run queries and data analyses against that data set.
 Read on for the step by step data acquisition instructions from Excel.

 Importing Excel data into a new Access table

 Important Note: Before attempting to import the Excel file content ensure that the file you are about to import contains data in a tabular form with proper headings.
 Also, might be a good idea to ensure that your spreadsheet doesn’t contain duplicated rows.

 - When prompted, either select an existing database or create a blank database.